MohamedElmeligy/Embedded-Systems_Labs/SystemC/README.md

-# Embedded-Systems_Labs
+# Lab-1
- Computer exercises of Embeddded Systems course at FAU
+ Implementation of Software and Hardware Numerical approximation of Differential Equations using SystemC